DOUBLE Your Impact Before It’s Too Late!

 The spouse is likely jealous of the amount of time the biological parent is spending with his or her kids or jealous of their close relationship.
 If the biological parent is defensive or dismissive in the face of a spouse’s concerns, he or she isn’t responding effectively to the root of the problem — the need to give focused attention to the jealous spouse, offering reassurance that he or she is the top priority.

 Jealousy in blended families thrives when expectations of parenting and marital roles are unspoken.
-But you can clearly define your roles by focusing on key issues.
+However, you can clearly define your roles by focusing on key issues.
 Talk about when each of you will spend time with your biological children, when you will spend time as a couple without the children, and what happens when your parenting and marriage responsibilities collide.

-Speak Words of Commitment and Encouragement
+Speak words of encouragement and commitment

 Many people are deeply wounded from a past divorce.
 Bringing those wounds into a new marriage creates a breeding ground for jealousy.
 You can help bring healing to your spouse and curb jealousy by frequently sharing words of encouragement and commitment.
 Your spouse will feel more confident in your relationship when you sincerely tell him or her, “You’re the most important person in my life.”